 An iPhone stand that’s MagSafe compatible

-Touch your iPhone 13 or iPhone 12 to the front of the Pitaka MagEz Slider and they’ll magnetically cling together.
-The connection is strong – I can tap the screen and the phone shows no sign slipping off.
+Touch a MagSafe-compatible iPhone to the front of the Pitaka MagEz Slider and they’ll magnetically cling together.
+The connection is strong – I can tap the screen and the phone shows no sign of slipping off.

 While the iPhone is on the stand, the handset is charging.
+It’s quick and easy.
 There’s no need to plug in a cable to power up your phone.

-The exterior of the MagEz Slider Dock is a dark gray.
-It looks professional, and takes up little room on my desk.
+The exterior of the MagEz Slider Dock is dark gray.
+It looks professional and takes up little room on my desk.

 An iPhone MagSafe battery pack, too

 The “slider” in the name of this product apparently refers to the MagEZ Battery Pack, which slides into the stand.
 The 4000 mAh power bank has a MagSafe charger built into it.